pythonstratus/sample-notes-2/Dial/views_vs_dialaud.md

 ## Discussion Points for Next Team Meeting

-- Should we maintain DIALAUD updates or migrate dependent components?
+- Which specific DIALAUD columns does our modern ETL update vs. what legacy systems expect?
+- Are we populating LOADDT correctly for the MAX(LOADDT) queries in EVIEW/MVIEW?
 - How do we handle environment-specific database links correctly?
 - What's our strategy for Area 35 sequencing requirements?
-- Timeline for resolving these dependencies before performance optimization
+- Timeline for verifying DIALAUD compatibility before performance optimization

 This analysis confirms Sarah's concerns about hidden dependencies and validates her cautious approach.
 We need to resolve these technical debt issues before proceeding with major architectural changes.